andOrlando/rubato/README.md

 under the sun.

-Note that if it's not properly scaled, this can be worked around (if you're lazy and don't care about a minor performance decrease).
+Note that if it's not properly scaled, this can be worked around (if you're lazy and don't care about a bit of a performance decrease).
 You can set `override_simulaton` to true.
 However, it is possible that it will not perform exactly as you expected if you do this so do your best to just find the derivative and antiderivative of the derivative.